Why choose Ohio State?

 Infectious Disease Physician

-This doctor will follow you before, during and after your transplant to reduce risk of infection.
+These doctors, who specialize in infectious diseases, will follow you before and after your transplant (if needed) to reduce risk of infection.

-The advanced practice nurse works closely with your physician to ensure continuity of care throughout your stay at the hospital and your transition to outpatient care.
+The advanced practice providers include physician assistants and nurse practitioners who work closely with your physician to ensure continuity of care throughout your stay at the hospital and your transition to outpatient care.
 He or she orders and monitors diagnostic tests and treatments, responds to urgent needs, diagnoses and treats problems if they arise and provides the educational tools and resources necessary to continue success with your transplant once you are discharged.

 - Rachel Bidwell, MS, CNP